4H-ALARM/XRP/lessonplans/week6.md

 Where:

 * `kS` is the **static friction compensation** (voltage needed to overcome stiction).
-* `kV` represents how much output is needed to maintain a certain velocity.

 Explain that while PID corrects *errors*, feedforward anticipates the required effort to move smoothly.